 COOPERATION WITH OTHER BODIES

 The Secretariat and the Implementing Agencies under the guidance of the Council shall cooperate with other international organizations to promote achievement of the purposes of the GEF.
-The Implementing Agencies may make arrangements for GEF project preparation and execution by multilateral development banks, specialized agencies and programs of the United Nations, other international organizations, bilateral development agencies, national institutions, non-governmental organizations, private sector entities and academic institutions, taking into account their comparative advantages in efficient and cost-effective project execution.
+The Implementing Agencies may make arrangements for GEF project preparation and execution by another institution or organization, taking into account their comparative advantages in efficient and cost-effective project execution.
 Such arrangements shall be made in accordance with national priorities.
 Pursuant to paragraph 20(f), the Council may request the Secretariat to make similar arrangements in accordance with national priorities.
 In the event of disagreements among the Implementing Agencies or between an Implementing Agency and any entity concerning project preparation or execution, an Implementing Agency or any entity referred to in this paragraph may request the Secretariat to seek to resolve such disagreements.

 OPERATIONAL MODALITIES